progress/JSDO/contributing.md

 ```bash
     git submodule update
 ```
 * Make your changes in a new `git` branch.
-We use the <a href="http://nvie.com/posts/a-successful-git-branching-model/">Gitflow branching model</a> so you will have to branch from our develop branch.
+We use the <a href="http://nvie.com/posts/a-successful-git-branching-model/">Gitflow branching model</a> so you will have to branch from our master branch.

 * Commit your changes and create a descriptive commit message (the commit message is used to generate release notes).
 ```bash